bunq/doc/DESCRIPTION.md

 `https://api.oauth.bunq.com/v1/token`

-The following parameters should be passed:
+The following parameters should be passed as GET variables:

 - `grant_type` - the grant type used, `authorization_code` for now (required)
 - `code` -  the authorization code received from bunq (required)